mtheadley/CryptoSecurityTalk/PITCHME.md

 ---
 ## ...final warning

-Not really a preso...
+this is not really a preso...

 ---
+## ...rather

-## ...rather things I am personally locking down
+Things I am personally locking down

 ---
 ## Because of HACKERS....